The Copy Book

 Edit | Reset

 Variations: 1.increase the length of this precis to exactly 65 words.
 2.reduce the length of this precis to exactly 55 words.
-3.introduce one of the following words into the precis: about, besides, if, just, ought, since, whereas, who.
+3.introduce one of the following words into the precis: besides, despite, just, ought, since, unless, until, who.

 If you like what I’m doing here on Clay Lane, from time to time you could buy me a coffee.